 Chrome intends to remove support for server push; an underutilized performance feature introduced in HTTP/2.
 It cites low usage and implementation complexity.

 Twitter tried to reduce load times for external links, but made things slower instead.
-It mistakenly normalizes domain to a point where they’re no longer useful.
+It mistakenly normalizes domains to a point where they’re no longer useful.

 FLIF makes big claims on file size savings but lossless WebP delivers.

 I got impressive results when comparing AVIF and WebP images at the same visual quality (using DSSIM).
 AVIF’s 85th percentile was the same as WebP’s 15th!

 A tutorial on how to load native lazy-loading images earlier in Safari and Firefox.
 Speed up page loading while keeping visitors from seeing loading images.

 The various web browsers focus on different priorities and user experience trade-offs in their lazy-loading image implementations.

 IPFS splits files into chunks.
 Smarter splitting points in HTML files can create more reusable/deduplicatd chunks with higher availability.

 Established top-level domain resolves faster than newfangled .com domain.

 Reduce Google AdSense’s impact on page-load times using <link rel="preconnect">.
 Only used by ~350 out of 12 million partner websites.